jump-dev/JuMP.jl/doc/refexpr.rst

     println(getDual(myCons[1]))

-Dual information is unavaible for MIPs and QCQPs.
+Dual information is unavaible for MIPs and has not yet been implemented for quadratic constraints.